Zucchini Companion Plants: Full List of Pairings

 What NOT to Plant Next to Zucchini

-You should place some plants far away from zucchini.
-They can share diseases or will otherwise stunt your zucchini’s growth.
+You should place some plants far away from zucchini, since they can share diseases or will otherwise stunt your zucchini’s growth:

-• Broccoli, Brussels Sprouts, Cauliflower, and Other Brassicas – All brassicas family members take many nutrients from the soil, which can stunt your zucchinis in the long run.
-They can also draw in common zucchini pests.
+• Broccoli, Brussels Sprouts, Cauliflower, and Other Brassicas – All brassica family members are heavy feeders that take many nutrients from the soil, which can stunt your zucchinis in the long run.
+They can also draw in common pests like spider mites.

-• Fennel – Fennel can stunt the growth of your zucchini plants.
+• Fennel – Fennel can stunt the growth of your zucchini plants by competing for vital nutrients.

 • Potatoes – Potatoes and zucchini both require large amounts of the same nutrients, so planting them near each other can stunt the growth of both.
-They can also share blight.
+They can also share blight, a common fungal disease.

 Possible Companion Plants: Cucumbers and Pumpkins